AGENT912/HDI-testing-/README.md

  We'll be adding more languages ​​soon.
 Stay tuned for HDI's development ;)

 Development of GUI for HDI is started.
 It is called BlackWhale and you can see information about it at github.com/AGENT912/blackwhale

+An installer is out!
+Only for Linux now...